raspberrypilearning/astro-pi-mission-zero/en/step_6.md

 --- /task ---

-The real Astro Pi will measure the brightness around it, but you can move the brightness slider on the Sense HAT emulator to simulate lighting changes and test your code.
+The real Astro Pi will measure the brightness around it, but you can move the colour sliders on the Sense HAT emulator to simulate lighting changes and test your code.
 Experiment with different values for each of the 3 colours.

 ![Humidity slider](images/humidity-slider.png)